www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/job-board/_applications.md

   "https://api.greenhouse.io/v1/boards/very_awesome_inc/jobs/127817"
 ```

 Use this endpoint to submit a new application.
 This endpoint accepts a multipart form POST representing a job application.
-Application forms are job-specific and will be constrcuted via the "questions" array available via the [Job method](#retrieve-a-job).
+Application forms are job-specific and will be constructed via the "questions" array available via the [Job method](#retrieve-a-job).
 Please see the [Job method](#retrieve-a-job) documentation for instructions on submitting location information through the API.

 Note that when submitting an application through this method, Greenhouse will not confirm the inclusion of required fields.
 Validation for required fields must be done on the client side, as Greenhouse will not reject applications that are missing required fields.